Author: Troy Denning (as Richard Awlinson)

 The novel takes the protagonists from Cormyr all the way to Waterdeep by foot, by horse, by teleport, and by planar travel through a series of misadventures.
 We don’t see much of the Realms in the process, surprisingly, because they’re usually on the road and tend to only visit places like roadside inns and isolated outposts.
 As such, the world feels like a very empty place until they finally reach the eponymous city at the end.
 The planar travel bits are a welcome bit of surreal strangeness, though, which give the reader a good “we’re not in Kansas any more” feeling and reinforce the sense of a universe much larger and stranger than the heroes can comprehend.

-Adon spends the last third or so of the novel missing and presumed dead, and turns up at the end in a manner that feels contrived and handwaved.
+Adon spends the last third or so of the novel missing and presumed dead, then turns up at the end in a manner that feels contrived and handwaved.
 It’s one of the few sour notes in an otherwise reasonably well-executed plot; the author should have either had the courage to kill him off or deigned to provide a plausible way he could have survived.

 I suppose the closest thing there is to a theme here is “Gods are dicks.”
 All of the antagonists are gods, but even the rest of the gods who briefly appear are characterized as a fractious bunch of spoiled brats who require Ao’s chastisement to actually do their jobs.
 This has been a recurring theme throughout this trilogy, what with all the badly-behaved deities and piteous wailing of abandoned humans, but the arbitrary nature of the divine scheme is particularly apparent in this one.
 We see unbelievers punished in the afterlife for no other reason than that they didn’t worship a god, or didn’t worship one well enough.
 In the end, Ao forces the gods to treat mortals with respect by tying their power to the belief of their followers, so that they’ll die if they neglect their flocks, and they do not take that news well at all.